 What is an apprenticeship?
 An apprenticeship is a program where a company hires a worker who, quite possibly, has no training in that particular field but has an interest.
 The worker receives specialized on-the-job training from the company, which could also involve receiving free college as part of the training.
 In return, the worker signs a contract requiring them to work for the company for a specified amount of time.
 If this sounds like an opportunity you may be interested in, please see your counselor for more information.

-Apprenticeship Opportunity at GROB: GROB is looking for highly-motivated candidates graduating high school in Spring 2020 who have a strong work ethic, excellent attendance and grades, enjoy math and problem solving, and willing to learn and travel. earn a company-paid associates's degree at Rhodes in either Electronic Engineering Technology or Manufacturing Engineering Technology while working at GROB and earning an income.
-Apprenticeship open house and tours available November 9, December 7, January 11, and February 8, and the application deadline for the Class of 2020 program is February 19, 2020.
+Apprenticeship Opportunity at GROB: GROB is looking for highly-motivated candidates graduating high school in Spring 2021 who have a strong work ethic, excellent attendance and grades, enjoy math and problem solving, and willing to learn and travel. earn a company-paid associates's degree at Rhodes in either Electronic Engineering Technology or Manufacturing Engineering Technology while working at GROB and earning an income.
+The application deadline for the Class of 2021 program has been extended to Wednesday, March 31, 2021.
 Apply online at grobsystems.com/apprenticeship.
 Contact GROB at email@example.com with any questions you may have.
 See your counselors and posters in the hallways for more information on the program.